 Mod Podge works on paper, wood, fabric, glass, ceramic, and more.
 It is a product that you can use on any surface that you want, and while it won’t work on all plastic surfaces, there are some that it will work on.

 So how long does Mod Podge take to dry?
-The drying time of Mod Podge depends on what kind of Mod Podge coat you are using.
-If you have gone for a hard coat, you will need to wait 72 hours, but for the normal coat, you only need to wait 24 hours.
+Mod Podge takes 24 hours or more to dry, depending on the formula.
+If you have gone for a hard coat, you will need to wait 72 hours.

 In this guide, we will talk about how long Mod Podge takes to dry and answer all the questions you could ever have.
 The types of surfaces that affect drying time, the coats you apply, and the hacks that you can use to quicken your drying time are just some of the things you will learn below.